Residents’ Information

 There’s a drop-off point in each borough.
 For Manhattan, it’s under the Manhattan Bridge at 74 Pike Slip, between Cherry and South Streets.
 If you have a car, the closer site is in Hunt’s Point, next to the Fulton Fish Market.
 The sites are open Saturdays from 10 a.m. to 5 p.m., and at the same time on the last Friday of the month (but check before you haul your stuff).
 As an alternative, take your CFL bulbs to a retailer that accepts them, such as Home Depot.

-As we live through the pandemic and are dealing with a substantially larger volume of garbage, we are already spending more to manage our refuse.
-Your assistance will help us keep a lid on costs.
+As we’ve switched from shopping in stores to shopping online, the delivery boxes and their packaging lead to a substantially larger volume of garbage than before.
+A cost of the convenience is growing expenses to manage our refuse.
+Your assistance will help us keep a lid on the budget.

 1. Flatten your boxes when you put them in the recycling area.
-The recent picture at right shows what we want to avoid.
+The picture at right, from July, shows what we want to avoid.

 2. Do not put your recycling in plastic bags.
 That includes plastic recycling.
 You can throw it all directly in the bin, which contains special bags that the city accepts.

 Keep in mind: The rules are mandated by the Department of Sanitation.
-So if we don't do it, Fehim will have to spend more of his time on your recycling.
-If he doesn’t, we pay fines — which come from your maintenance fee.
-So find the zen of breaking down your boxes.
+So if we don't do it, the porters will have to spend more of their time on your recycling.
+If they don’t, we pay fines — which come from your maintenance fee.
+So find the zen in breaking down your boxes.
 It will save you money, too.

 1. Aplana tus cajas cuando las pongas en el área de reciclaje.
 La imagen arriba muestra lo que queremos evitar.